 The cause of the main type of Parkinson’s (called idiopathic) isn’t known, but most experts believe that both genetic and environmental factors are involved.
 Other types of Parkinsonism can be caused by a series of mini strokes, by certain drugs or by trauma.

 Physical activity is important for strengthening your muscles, improving your mobility and keeping fit.
-It can also help you to feel on top of things: a regular exercise routine can reduce stress, anxiety and low mood.
+Your Physiotherapist can discuss ways in which you can maintain and develop your fitness as well as suggesting methods of pacing yourself and learning to complete everyday tasks in more efficient ways if required.
+A regular exercise routine can reduce stress, anxiety and low mood.
 Evidence also shows that if people with Parkinson’s do enough exercise, their nervous system becomes more efficient at using dopamine (the chemical that is reduced in people with Parkinson’s), helping them to remain physically and mentally active for longer.

 Joining a gym that offers a flexible exercise programme, or a local self-care group, or a course to help cope with Parkinson’s is a good way to get out of the house, find new friends and put in place an important strategy for managing some of the symptoms.
 Ask your healthcare professional about what is available locally.

 As you get older, and as the condition progresses, some of the symptoms of Parkinson’s can have a bigger impact on your day-to-day life.
 Your Physiotherapist will support you in making decisions about how you cope with these changes.
 Again, the emphasis is on helping you and your support network to make decisions about the best way to keep you active and safe.